voxoz/otp.mk/README.md

 Building
 --------

-Each Erlang language use its own compiler, so for Elixir we need to use mix, for Joxa we need to use joxa and for Erlang we can use rebar or raw erlc.
-Knowing the build order we can use raw erlc using reltool tree.
+Each BEAM language use its own compiler, so for Elixir we need to use mix, for Joxa we need to use joxa and for Erlang we can use rebar or compile:file/2.
+Knowing the build order we can use OTP copmiler with infromation from reltool.
 Today we use rebar/mix for building.
-But things could change.
+But things are going to change.

     mix
     joxa